Lockhart State Park: Animals

-White-tailed deer are the most frequently spotted creatures in the park, but raccoon, opossum, nine-banded armadillo, nutria, beaver, rabbit, fox squirrel, coyote, bobcat, and fox also call the park home.
+White-tailed deer are the most frequently spotted creatures in the park, but common raccoon, Virginia opossum, Mexican long-nosed armadillo, nutria, North American beaver, eastern cottontail, eastern fox squirrel, coyote, bobcat, and gray fox also call the park home.
 Wild turkey are also sighted occasionally.
 Hikers need to be wary of the parks two most dangerous inhabitants, rattlesnakes and coral snakes.
 Invasive species such as feral pig have caused the park a great deal of damage and, while not welcomed, are common.

-Flora
+Plants

 Trees in the park include Texas red oak, Texas kidneywood, eastern red cedar, honey mesquite, Mexican plum, Hercules' club, live oak, black walnut, and Texas persimmon.
 Shrubs like elbow bush, chile pequin, Texas lantana, rusty blackhaw, Spanish dagger and fragrant sumac flourish in the rich soil along with plants such as Turk's cap, Virginia creeper and several species of greenbriar.
 Plains prickly pear and tasajillo cactus and native grasses such as little bluestem can be found in open areas.